 (5) The Third-party Examiner shall provide the completed skills test score sheet to the driver in a sealed envelope.

-(6) The Third-party Examiner or Third-party Tester shall not withhold a passed skills test score sheet to an applicant that has successfully met the testing requirements.
+(6) The Third-party Examiner or Third-party Tester shall not withhold a passed skills test score sheet from an applicant that has successfully met the testing requirements.

 (7) The Third-party Examiner shall enter the skills test results on the driver's record through the division web application within 48 hours of the test.

-(8) Test results are only acceptable if testing was completed within the previous 6 months.
+(8) Test results are only acceptable if testing was completed within the previous six months.

 (9) The division shall accept the score sheet as proof the driver has completed one or more skills tests.

-(2) On-site inspections shall be conducted to verify compliance with FMCSA guidelines and this rule.
+(2) On-site inspections shall be conducted to verify compliance with FMCSA guidelines and R708-21.

 (3) The Third-party Tester shall maintain accurate driver testing records and must be able to furnish them upon request.

-(a) the division employee taking the skills test as administered by the Third-party Tester as if such employee was a test applicant;
+(a) a division employee taking the skills test as administered by the Third-party Tester as if such employee was a test applicant;

 (b) the division administering the skills tests to a sample of drivers who were previously examined by the Third-party Testers to determine if the check ride results are consistent with the Third-party Tester results; and